ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/generate-warehouse-transactions.md

 - warehouse transactions are generated for the approved reconciliation differences;
 - the approved differences are applied in the warehouse process;
 - the reconciliation moves from reviewed result to applied result.

+### What changes in the reconciliation details

+**Generate warehouse transactions** does not start a new counting session and does not change the counting lifecycle of the reconciliation rows.

+At this stage, the operation works with rows that are already **Approved** and uses them to generate warehouse transactions when the document state changes to **Release**.

+> [!NOTE]
+> For an overview of how **Session** and **ReviewStatus** change throughout the process, see [Sessions and review statuses](sessions-and-review-statuses.md).

+This is the final operation in the reconciliation workflow.